MuleSoft-AI-Chain-Project/mulesoft-ai-chain-connector/README.md

 - **Language Models**: Integrate various language models provided by Langchain to generate text, perform language analysis, and handle complex language-based tasks.
 - **Embeddings**: Utilize embedding models to transform text into numerical vectors for tasks such as text similarity, clustering, and search functionalities.
 - **Tools Integration**: Incorporate APIs and other dynamic functionalities into MuleSoft, facilitating the use of external services and data processing tools.
+- **Image Models**: Work with image models for tasks like image generation, recognition, and manipulation.
 - **Streaming**: Support for real-time data processing and interaction with language models.

+## Requirements

+- The maximum supported version for Java SDK is JDK 17.
+You can use JDK 17 only for running your application.
+- Compilation with Java SDK must be done with JDK 8.

 ## Installation